Solitary Retreat Cabin Descriptions

 Minimum stay: One week

 Two Trees is located higher into the south side of our northernmost east-west ridge than Karuna, it features a stunning view of Ekajati Peak from a hillside of majestic Ponderosa Pines for which it is named.
 The hardwood deck provides the perfect outdoor meditation spot while the inside has been described by departing retreatants as “the perfect size” for a solo retreat.
 There is enough floor space for a yoga asana practice, tai chi, and other movement meditations.
 The cabin has a wood burning stove and woodshed containing firewood, which is provided.
-This cabin has a twin bed and kitchen with a four burner propane stove, small propane refrigerator, a strong water filtration system, and limited solar power.
+This cabin has a twin bed and kitchen with a four burner propane stove, a strong water filtration system, and limited solar power.
+There is no refrigerator; one small cooler is provided (retreatants are responsible for providing their own ice when there is no snow to use).
 The cabin includes a fully equipped kitchen, complete with everything you will need for your retreat.
 Access to Two Trees is a steep, winding, ½ mile walk uphill, which can be snowy, icy, and muddy depending on the season.

 Ratna, our largest and most remote cabin, faces south into the ‘Secret Valley.’
 There are large windows on three walls, featuring sweeping views of the South and West.
 About 350 square feet, there is plenty of room inside for yoga, tai chi, and other movement meditations.
 There is a choice of meditation seats at a full length window looking out over the valley (perfect for mornings or just after sunset), or facing the altar.
 Inside, there is an oven and four burner stove and limited solar electricity.
 This cabin is notable for the unparalleled silence and solitude, far removed from the world.
 Access to Ratna is a steep, winding, ½ mile walk downhill.
 Note: Ratna is not accessible November through May unless you are a hearty winter hiker.